 Next, the archivist’s shown on a ladder, with Lisbeth studiously ignoring gestures to help out with the heavy volumes.
-After all, we wouldn’t want to be deprived of Lindgren pushing the cart full of heavy books (see right).
+After all, we wouldn’t want to be deprived of Lindgren pushing the cart full of heavy books (see above).
 How else would we know she’s a reel librarian? 😉

 At an hour and forty-five minutes, this reel librarian has had enough, with the announcement, “We’re closing.”
 Lisbeth doesn’t even look up, and Lindgren is forced to admit that she’s not authorized to stay late.
 Lisbeth’s response?
 “I am.
 And I need access to everything, including anything that’s locked.
 Call Frode.”

 So the long-suffering Lindgren locks up, sighs, drops her keys on the table behind Lisbeth, and tries to salvage one last shred of authority by stating, “Leave the keys with the guard.”

 But this reel librarian does NOT go gently into that good night.
 We hear later from Martin Vanger (Stellan Skarsgård), the head of Vanger Industries, that he had heard from their archives manager, who was “very perturbed with this girl Lisbeth.”
 And she wasn’t even subjected to witnessing Lisbeth’s eating and drinking coffee (from a cup with no lid, no less!) while walking through the stacks.